HandsOnDataViz/book/docs/HandsOnDataViz.md

 that’s written primarily in JavaScript, a very common coding language for the web, so you can customize it further if you have skills or support from a developer.

+TODO above: DECIDE how to address other storymap tools, with more details in editing notes

 TODO BELOW: Create and insert a new version of the template and demonstrate all features (all media, tricks such as leaving blank